Columbia Pedestrian Accident Lawyers Leading Injured Clients Through the Legal System

-If you’ve been hit by a driver as a pedestrian, you could use the help of a Columbia pedestrian accident lawyer to help you get the justice you deserve.
-We’ll fully investigate what happened to cause the collision and determine what we can do to help get you full and fair compensation for your injuries and damages.
+If you’ve been hit by a negligent driver as a pedestrian, you could use the help of a Columbia pedestrian accident lawyer to help you get the justice you deserve through the legal system.
+At our Columbia law firm, our pedestrian accident attorneys will fully investigate what happened to cause the collision and determine what we can do to help get you full and fair compensation for your injuries and damages.

-When it comes to pedestrian accidents, they are more dangerous for the pedestrian than for the driver and passengers of the car because pedestrians are more vulnerable.
-There’s nothing protecting a person walking from the weight and force of a moving vehicle.
-Because of this, the injuries that walkers sustain from wrecks can be deadly.
-Let’s take a look at the common injuries that happen in pedestrian accidents.
+When it comes to pedestrian accidents, they are much more dangerous for the pedestrian than for the driver and passengers of the car, simply because pedestrians are more vulnerable.
+There’s nothing protecting a person walking from the weight and force of a moving motor vehicle.
+Because of this, the injuries that pedestrian accident victims sustain from wrecks can be deadly.
+Let’s take a look at the common injuries that can happen when pedestrian accidents occur.

-The most traffic collisions that involve the death of a person walking happen at night.
+Perhaps not surprisingly, the traffic collisions where the pedestrian dies most often happen at night.
 The NHTSA reports that from 6 p.m. until 3 a.m., a pedestrian has the highest chance of being struck and killed by a vehicle.
-This is likely because it’s nighttime, and harder to see.
-Even with headlights on, it can be difficult to spot people in the road and crosswalks.
-This leads to the death of walkers, but also can leave them with serious injuries.
+This is likely because it’s nighttime and therefore harder to see.
+Even with headlights on, it can be difficult to spot people on the road and crosswalks.
+This leads to pedestrian fatalities in many cases but also can leave them with severe injuries from motor vehicles.

-Here are some of the injuries that pedestrians can suffer from after a collision with a vehicle:
+Here are some of the severe or even life-threatening injuries that pedestrians can suffer from after a collision with a motor vehicle:

 - Bruises and lacerations